 - Considering a whole-life approach

-More able to think about how practice with young children and their families now affects how safe they will be as adults in the future
+More able to think about how practice with young people and their families now affects how safe they will be as adults in the future

 - Growing capacity and resilience

 More able to work in ways which grow capacity and resilience